rtcharity/resources.eahub.org/content/evaluation_and_strategy/lessons-from-giving-lectures-and-career-workshops-in-the-netherlands.md

 **2.1 My background**

-Master Applied Mathematics (University of Twente / University of Cambridge) followed by a master’s degree in teaching.
-Taught in a public high school for 1 year and in a private school for the next 6 years.
+Master of Applied Mathematics (University of Twente / University of Cambridge) followed by a master degree in teaching.
+Taught in a public high school for 1 year and in a private school for the following 6 years.
 Also have been teaching teachers for 4 years now.
 I have my own company giving workshops on giving presentations for 3 years.

 **2.2 Workshops done**

 All workshops have taken place in the Netherlands.
 Usually at the location of the audience (they usually arranged a location for me).
 I feel my workshops cover a lot of different audiences, durations and workshop types.
 In total I think I spend around 400 hours preparing, giving and reflecting on the workshops.
 The most noteworthy workshops in chronological order (between brackets are the section numbers of the exercises I did).
 Note: this is boring.

-Amsterdam local EA group - 2.5 hours - Career workshop – people who were already familiar with EA – (6.1.3, 6.2.1, 6.4.1, 6.5.2, 6.6.1)
+1. Amsterdam local EA group - 2.5 hours - Career workshop – people who were already familiar with EA – (6.1.3, 6.2.1, 6.4.1, 6.5.2, 6.6.1)

-De Kleine Consultant – 3 hours – Career workshop – a university club for people who train to become strategy consultants – (6.1.1, 6.1.3, 6.2.2, 6.3.3, 6.4, 6.6.1),
+2. De Kleine Consultant – 3 hours – Career workshop – a university club for people who train to become strategy consultants – (6.1.1, 6.1.3, 6.2.2, 6.3.3, 6.4, 6.6.1),

-University of Twente – 30 minutes – general EA lecture – students (6.3.5)
+3. University of Twente – 30 minutes – general EA lecture – students (6.3.5)

-Effective Altruism the Netherlands Launch – 1 hour – Career workshop – people who showed interest in EA – (6.1.3, 6.2.2, 6.3.5, 6.4.1, 6.5.3, 6.6.1)
+4. Effective Altruism the Netherlands Launch – 1 hour – Career workshop – people who showed interest in EA – (6.1.3, 6.2.2, 6.3.5, 6.4.1, 6.5.3, 6.6.1)

-Erasmus University College – 4 hours – Career workshop – Mainly humanities students – (6.1.1, 6.2.2, 6.3.3, 6.4.3, 6.6.1)
+5. Erasmus University College – 4 hours – Career workshop – Mainly humanities students – (6.1.1, 6.2.2, 6.3.3, 6.4.3, 6.6.1)

-University College Utrecht + Utrecht University – 4 hours – Career workshop – students – (6.1.1, 6.2.2, 6.3.3, 6.4.3, 6.6.1)
+6. University College Utrecht + Utrecht University – 4 hours – Career workshop – students – (6.1.1, 6.2.2, 6.3.3, 6.4.3, 6.6.1)

-Erasmus sustainability days – 2 hours – Career workshop – Mainly sustainability studies students – (6.1.1, 6.3.1, 6.4.1, 6.5.3, 6.6.1)
+7. Erasmus sustainability days – 2 hours – Career workshop – Mainly sustainability studies students – (6.1.1, 6.3.1, 6.4.1, 6.5.3, 6.6.1)

-University College Guidance network – 30 minutes – 20 career counsellors who work for various dutch universities (6.3.6)
+8. University College Guidance network – 30 minutes – 20 career counsellors who work for various dutch universities (6.3.6)

-Jong-VVD – 2 hours – A club for young members of a Dutch political party which supports private enterprise and economic liberalism and is one of the Dutch parties which least favors developmental aid. – (6.3.1)
+9. Jong-VVD – 2 hours – A club for young members of a Dutch political party which supports private enterprise and economic liberalism and is one of the Dutch parties which least favors developmental aid. – (6.3.1)

-Nedworc – 30 minutes – A professional network of Development Cooperation Experts (think consultants for War Child, Amnesty international etc.) (6.3.4)
+10. Nedworc – 30 minutes – A professional network of Development Cooperation Experts (think consultants for War Child, Amnesty international etc.) (6.3.4)

-EAGx the Netherlands – 1 hour – (6.5.1, 6.4.2)
+11. EAGx the Netherlands – 1 hour – (6.5.1, 6.4.2)

-Effective Altruism the Netherlands introduction event – 3 hours – An event specifically for new people (usually friends of those already in the network) – (6.3.2)
+12. Effective Altruism the Netherlands introduction event – 3 hours – An event specifically for new people (usually friends of those already in the network) – (6.3.2)

-Rotary – 1 hour – General EA lecture – Informally considered the millionaires club who want to do something good for the world. – (6.3.4)
+13. Rotary – 1 hour – General EA lecture – Informally considered the millionaires club who want to do something good for the world. – (6.3.4)

 ## 3. Your audience

 Relevant if: you’re giving workshops to a diverse audience or if you feel like people are resisting EA (why aren’t they doing EA already?) but you don’t know why.

-Notes
+_Notes:_

-\* These are generalizations, in reality people will often be a combination of these and might not be as extreme.
+* These are generalizations, in reality people will often be a combination of these and might not be as extreme.

-\* The description of a group of people works only one way (if you are that type of people you usually match the description, if you match the description you’re not necessarily in that group)
+* The description of a group of people works only one way (if you are that type of people you usually match the description, if you match the description you’re not necessarily in that group)

 **3.1 The easy catch**